ignc-research/arena-rosnav/docs/Installation.md

 mkdir python_env   # create a venv folder in your home directory
 ```

-* Add exports into your .zshrc (if you use bash change the last line to bashrc instead of zshrc):
+* Add exports into your .bashrc (if you use zsh change the last line to bashrc instead of bashrc):
 ```
-echo "export WORKON_HOME=$HOME/python_env   #path to your venv folder export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3   #path to your python3 export VIRTUALENVWRAPPER_VIRTUALENV=/usr/local/bin/virtualenv source /usr/local/bin/virtualenvwrapper.sh" >> ~/.zshrc
+echo "export WORKON_HOME=$HOME/python_env   #path to your venv folder export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3   #path to your python3 export VIRTUALENVWRAPPER_VIRTUALENV=/usr/local/bin/virtualenv source /usr/local/bin/virtualenvwrapper.sh" >> ~/.bashrc
 ```

 * Create a new venv

 Note: You might need to restart your terminal at this point.
 ```
-mkvirtualenv --python=python3.6 rosnav
+mkvirtualenv --python=python3.8 rosnav
 workon rosnav
 ```